A critical SQL injection vulnerability was discovered in a legacy script verifying ASN API 1.0 and 1.1 API keys. This

 SQL Injection Vulnerability

-- A missing sanitisation step allowed hostile SQL code to be injected via the
+A missing sanitisation step allowed hostile SQL code to be injected via the apikey parameter.

 No Evidence of Exploitation